Israel Ambassador To U.S. Says 'Radical Left' College Students Also To Blame For Spike In Anti-Semitism

 Dermer then explained that the Pittsburgh shooting was not the first attack on American Jews, arguing that anti-Semites should be viewed as anti-Semites, regardless of their political affiliation.

-Attributing anti-Semitism to only one side of the political spectrum is, according to Israel’s Ambassador to the United States Ron Dermer, “a very big mistake.”
+Attributing anti-Semitism to only one side of the political spectrum is, according to Ron Dermer, “a very big mistake.”